-Policy P.P20: Managing diffuse discharges of nutrients and Escherichia coli from farming activities
+Policy P.P20: Managing diffuse discharges of sediment, nutrients and Escherichia coli from farming activities

-Reduce diffuse discharges of nitrogen, phosphorus and Escherichia coli from farming activities by:
+Reduce diffuse discharges of nitrogen, phosphorus, sediment and Escherichia coli from farming activities by:

-- capping, minimising and reducing diffuse discharges from individual rural properties in accordance with Policies P.P21, P.P22 and P.P24, and - applying target attributes states as limits on rural land use change and on the intensification of farming activities, and - 3. progressively establishing and maintaining woody vegetation on highest erosion risk land (pasture) as a limit on land use, and - 4. excluding stock from water bodies as a limit on land use, and

-5. supporting good management practice through Wellington Regional Council's environmental restoration programmes.
+- 1. capping, minimising and reducing diffuse discharges from individual rural properties in accordance with Policies P.P21, P.P22 and P.P24, and - 2. applying the dissolved inorganic nitrogen, dissolved reactive phosphorus, suspended fine sediment and Escherichia coli\target attributes states in table 9.2 as limits on rural land use change and on the intensification of farming activities, and - requiring progressively treatment establishing and maintaining woody vegetation on highest erosion risk land (pasture) of priority erosion treatment land as a limit on land use, and - 4. excluding stock from water bodies greater than 1m wide in accordance with Policy P108 as a limit on land use, and - 5. supporting good management practice through Wellington Regional Council's environmental restoration programmes.

-Policy P.P21: Capping, minimising and reducing diffuse discharges of nitrogen from farming activitiesPolicy P.P21: Capping, minimising and reducing diffuse discharges of nitrogen from farming activities
+Policy P.P21: Capping, mMinimising and reducing diffuse discharges of nitrogen from farming activities

-Diffuse nitrogen discharges from large rural properties and from smaller rural properties that are intensively farmed, are capped, minimised and, on large properties reduced where necessary by ensuring that:
+Diffuse nitrogen discharges from large rural properties and from smaller rural properties that are intensively farmed pastoral, arable or horticultural land use, are capped, minimised and, on large properties reduced where necessary by ensuring that:

-- (a) the risk of diffuse discharge of nitrogen is assessed objectively using a recognised nitrogen risk assessment tool to determine the nitrogen discharge risk, and - (b) the nitrogen discharge risk determined for each property in accordance with (a) above, does not increase over time, and - (c) for pastoral land use or arable land use on 20 hectares or more of land, or horticultural land use on 5 hectares or more of land: - (i) farm environment plans are prepared and complied with, and - (ii) the nitrogen discharge risk is minimised by the adoption of good management practices, and by the phasing out of any poor management practices, and - in part Freshwater Management Units where Table 9.2 shows that the baseline state of dissolved inorganic nitrogen or nitrate exceeds the target attribute state, the nitrogen discharge risk is reduced to the extent reasonably practicable.
+- (a) the risk of diffuse discharge of nitrogen is assessed objectively using a recognised nitrogen risk assessment tool to determine the nitrogen discharge risk, and - (b) the nitrogen discharge risk determined for each property in accordance with (a) above, does not increase over time, and - (c) for pastoral land use or arable land use on 20 hectares or more of land, or horticultural land use on 5 hectares or more of land: - (i) farm environment plans are prepared and complied with, and - (ii)the nitrogen discharge risk does not increase over time and is minimised by the adoption of good management practices, and by the phasing out of any poor management practices, and - (iii) in part Freshwater Management Units where Table 9.2 shows that the baseline state of dissolved inorganic nitrogen or nitrate exceeds the target attribute state, the nitrogen discharge risk is reduced to the extent reasonably practicable=, and - (d)The effect of pastoral land use or arable land use on less than20 hectares of land, or horticultural land use on less than 5 hectaresor more of land on water quality is further investigated and methodsapplied as necessary to reduce any significant effects identified.

-Policy P.P22: Achieving reductions in sediment discharges from farming activities on land with high risk of erosion
+Policy P.P22: Achieving reductions in sediment discharges from farming activities-on land with high risk of erosion